15931/ST446/Week05/class/README.md

 Please run the notebook in a cluster that was initialised as follows.
 The reason for this is that specific initialisation actions are required to use graphframes.

-For `Mac OS` and `Linux` user, please run the following commands in Terminal:
+For `Mac OS` and `Linux` users, please run the following commands in Terminal:

 ```
 gcloud dataproc clusters create [your cluster name] --project [your project id] \